Utah woman shot ex's girlfriend in front of kids, police say

 The man tried to help Williams, then pinned Cook to a wall until police arrived.
 Williams died at a hospital.

 A Skyridge High School spokeswoman says Cook taught health class in Lehi.
-No attorney was immediately listed for her in court records.
+No attorney was immediately listed for her in court documents.